 If you’re going to hire a content marketing specialist, it’s helpful to know what you’re supposed to be looking for.
 Let’s look at what a content marketing specialist does and why your business needs to hire one.

-What’s the Difference Between a Content Marketing Strategist/Specialist/Consultant?
+What’s a Content Marketing Specialist?

-It’s also common to see this role referred to as either a content marketing strategist or content marketing consultant.
+It’s common to see this role referred to as either a content marketing strategist or content marketing consultant.
 Generally speaking, most of these titles are simply ways to describe the same position.
 However, the exact terms of what a content marketing specialist does typically has to do with the company that’s hiring for this role.

 Still, it’s a good idea to look at how these types of positions can differ from one another.